Energy

 t = \cfrac{E}{P}

-This formula allows us to carry out calculations related to the electric bill, which is one of the important household expenses.
+This formula allows us to perform calculations related to the electricity bill, which is one of the most important expenses for homes.

-According to the formula, the energy we consume depends on the power of the device we connect and the time the device is running.
+According to this formula, the energy we consume depends on the power of the device we connect and the time that the device is in operation.

-Thus, the refrigerator is one of the appliances with the least power of all household appliances, consuming around 150 watts.
-On the other hand, it is the appliance that usually consumes the most energy in the home, approximately one third of the total, since it is in operation almost all day every day of the year.
+Thus, the refrigerator is one of the appliances with less power, since it consumes around 150 watts.
+However, it is the appliance that consumes the most energy at home, approximately one third of the total, since it is in operation almost all day every day of the year.

-Higher wattage appliances are often those that generate large amounts of heat.
-In this group is the electric oven, ceramic hob, hair dryer, air heater, etc. The power of these appliances is in the range of 1,000 to 3,000 watts and this causes them to consume a lot of electrical energy even if they are in operation for a short time.
+The most powerful appliances are usually those that generate large amounts of heat.
+In this group are the electric oven, the hob, the hair dryer, the air heater, etc. The power of these appliances ranges between 1000 and 3000 watts, so they spend a lot of electricity even if they are a short time lit.

 Exercises